aviously25/ai-time-tracker/README.md

 ### TogetherAI API Setup (Optional)

-For AI-powered insights, you'll need a TogetherAI API key:
+For AI-powered categorization, you'll need a TogetherAI API key:

 1. Get an API key from [TogetherAI](https://together.ai/)
 2. Open the application settings
 3. Enter your API key in the "TogetherAI API Key" field
-4. Enable "AI insights" in settings

 ### Privacy & Data Storage